clairesarraille/Curriculum-vitae/README.md

 retail logistics, inventory flow, and opportunities for operational analytics to drive process improvements.
   - Contribute to event planning, visual merchandising and store layout strategy for Old Navy board of directors event.
   - Engage customers in personalized conversations to understand their needs and create an outstanding in-store experience.
-  - Gather valuable insights into purchasing behavior, inventory demand, and marketing effectiveness via customer interactions.
+  - Gather valuable insights into inventory demand and marketing effectiveness via customer interactions.
+  - Gain insights into pricing strategy by sorting returned merchandise, observing markdown patterns, and identifying factors influencing clearance versus full-price decisions.
+  - Develop pricing analysis acumen by observing customer purchasing motivations, price sensitivities, and perceptions of product value.

 ***

 ## 8th Light | *Data Scientist, People Analytics*
 `03/2024 - 11/2024`
   - Wrote Bash and Python scripts to prepare document uploads to Rippling HRMS.
-  - Generated state and federal EEO Data Collections using advanced Google Sheets formulas and pivot tables.
+  - Generated state and federal EEO (Equal Employment Opportunity) Data Collections using advanced Google Sheets formulas and pivot tables.
   - Designed templates for reporting, visualizations, dashboards, and company- facing presentations.